hazaarlabs/hazaar-mvc/README.md

 steps, depending on the operating system you are working with.
 I suggest Ubuntu Linux as Hazaar has been developed on Ubuntu so it will work with it.
-I have made some effort to ensure that Hazaar is cross-platform compatible, particularly with Windows support, and I am now developing under Windows daily so Hazaar MVC has become quite stable under Windows.
+I have made some effort to ensure that Hazaar is cross-platform compatible, particularly with Windows support, and I am now developing under Windows daily so Hazaar has become quite stable under Windows.

 If you hit any problems, please feel free to create a support issue so they can be fixed at https://git.hazaar.io/hazaar/hazaar-mvc/issues.

-Hazaar MVC is installed with [Composer](http://getcomposer.org) and available via [Packagist](http://packagist.org).
+Hazaar is installed with [Composer](http://getcomposer.org) and available via [Packagist](http://packagist.org).

 ## Installing with Composer